JOvenOven/ctf-writeups/Cyber_Apocalypse_2024_Hacker_Royale/pwn/pet_companion/README.md

 ## Finding the bug

-Basically the program reads up to `0x100` bytes from the user input and stores it in an 8 bytes sized variable, so there is notably a `Buffer Overflow` bug, we can corroborate it by running the program and insert a large string:
+Basically the program reads up to `0x100` bytes from the user input and stores it in an 8 bytes sized variable, so there is notably a `Buffer Overflow` bug, we can corroborate that by running the program and inserting a large string:

 ```
 $ ./pet_companion